-In case 3.2 the primary energy factor and the CO2 emission factor is reduced remarkably compared to case 3.1 because of the use of waste heat.
-The renewable energy ratio is unchanged.
+In case 3.2 the primary energy factor and the CO2 emission factor is reduced a little compared to case 3.1 because of the use of waste heat.
+The renewable energy ratio is a little higher due to the use of more waste heat in the system.